Yujiroaki22/Yujiroaki22/README.md

 # 💫 About Me:
-I'm Zarni and i'm just a passionate software engineering student from University Of Computer Studies Yangon.
+I'm just a passionate software engineering student from University Of Computer Studies Yangon.

 ## 🌐 Socials: